site24x7/plugins/saphana_database/README.md

 		username = <username>
 		password = <password>

-- Execute the below command with appropriate arguments to check for the valid json output.
+- Execute the below command with appropriate arguments to check for a valid json output.

 		python saphana_database.py --host=<host_name> --port=<port_number> --username=<username> --password=<password>

+- To analyze your application logs and identify the exact root cause of the issues, you can make configuration changes by adding logs_enabled, log_type_name, and log_file_path in saphana_database.cfg file

+		[saphana_database]
+		host=<hostname>
+		port=<port>
+		username=<username>
+		password=<password>
+		logs_enabled=True
+		log_type_name="saphana_log"
+		log_file_path="/usr/sap/<SID>/HDB<Instance number>/<hostname>/trace/*.log"

+ In the above, fill <SID> with the System ID, <Instance number> with the instance number, and <hostname> with the host name.

-The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.
+The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center

 ###Metrics Monitored

-		1.ACTIVE_THREADS - Number of active threads
-		2.ACTIVE_TRANSACTIONS - Number of active transactions
-		3.BACKUP_CATALOGS - total number of backup catalogs 4.DATA_DISK_FREE_SIZE - The volume of the free size of the data disk 5.IDLE_CONNECTIONS - Number of idle connections
-		6.INACTIVE_TRANSACTIONS - Number of inactive connections
-		7.INDEX_SHARED_FREE_SIZE - Free shared memory size of the index module 8.INDEX_SERVER_MEMORY_POOL_HEAP_USED_SIZE - The amount of pool heap memory that is in use of the index server 9.INDEX_SERVER_MEMORY_POOL_USED_SIZE - The amount of memory in use from the memory pool of the index server
+		1.ACTIVE_THREADS - The number of active threads 2.ACTIVE_TRANSACTIONS - The number of active transactions 3.BACKUP_CATALOGS - The total number of backup catalogs 4.DATA_DISK_FREE_SIZE - The volume of the free size of the data disk 5.IDLE_CONNECTIONS - The number of idle connections 6.INACTIVE_TRANSACTIONS - The number of inactive connections 7.INDEX_SHARED_FREE_SIZE - Free shared memory size of the index module 8.INDEX_SERVER_MEMORY_POOL_HEAP_USED_SIZE - The amount of pool heap memory that is in use of the index server 9.INDEX_SERVER_MEMORY_POOL_USED_SIZE - The amount of memory in use from the memory pool of the index server